tanvach/ptouch-esp32/README.md

 # 3. Upload firmware to ESP32-S3
 pio run --target upload

-# 4. Upload web interface files to ESP32-S3
-pio run --target uploadfs

-# 5. Monitor serial output to see IP address
+# 4. Monitor serial output to see IP address
 pio device monitor
 ```

+### Working on USB Host Support

+To implement actual USB Host functionality, the project needs to be converted to use the ESP-IDF framework instead of Arduino:

+1. **ESP-IDF Conversion**: Migrate to ESP-IDF which has full USB Host APIs
+2. **USB Host Shield**: Add external USB Host controller hardware
+3. **Alternative Connectivity**: Implement WiFi or Bluetooth printer support

 ### Adding New Printer Models

-To add support for new Brother P-touch models:
+To add support for new Brother P-touch models (for future USB Host implementation):

 1. Add the printer information to `supported_devices[]` in `ptouch_printer.cpp`
 2. Include the USB VID/PID and printer-specific flags
-3. Test with the new printer model
+3. Test with the new printer model when USB Host is working

 ### Web Interface Development

-The web interface files are in the `data/` folder:
+The web interface files are in the `data/` folder and are fully functional:
 - `index.html` - Main HTML structure
 - `style.css` - Styling and responsive design
 - `script.js` - JavaScript functionality and WebSocket communication